 Today, the fruit orchards are gone.
 So have most of the old trades and traditional delicacies.
 Over time, owners have sold out to commercial interests and the area is very urbanized.
 Let’s recapture some of these memories.

-An interesting feature in the area is the Thonburi (Bangkok Noi) train station.
-The old station is further to the east near the Chao Phraya.
 During World War II, this old station was the rail terminal for the line that ran to the western province of Kanchanaburi, linking up with the infamous Death Railway built by Allied prisoners-of-war.

 The Allies bombed the station to disrupt the supplies to the Japanese troops in Burma.
 Thankfully the old station, a prominent landmark in the area, has been preserved in the midst of all the new development around it.